daattali/beautiful-jekyll/_posts/2017-05-01-UsingJekyll.md

 Finally images and logos for the header.
 These need to be formatted correctly, sometimes with transparency.
 I finally settled on [Drawsvg](http://drawsvg.org/) to do this.
 I also found out that I do not need to copy images from flickr, but instead can link to them in my blog using bigimg tag.

-My conclusion is this is a great tool/service but not for the faint of heart.
+My conclusion is this is a great tool/service but not for the faint of heart or technical novice.
 Without knowledge of bootstrap/CSS I think you will be disappointed.

 #### Other topics to add to this article